open-telemetry/opentelemetry-specification/specification/data-semantic-conventions.md

 ## HTTP

-These span types represent HTTP requests.
+This section defines semantic conventions for HTTP client and server Spans.
 They can be used for http and https schemes and various HTTP versions like 1.1, 2 and SPDY.

 Given an [RFC 3986](https://tools.ietf.org/html/rfc3986) compliant URI of the form `scheme:[//host[:port]]path[?query][#fragment]`, the span name of the span SHOULD